kubernetes-sigs/lws/keps/115-Subgroup-support/README.md

 With the new values, this is how the placement will look like
 ![Leader doesn't request TPU resources](https://github.com/kubernetes-sigs/lws/assets/86417275/2d22fb99-2e41-463f-a7f6-40e4925ede7f)

+NOTE: Since LWS v0.6.2, the subgroup-index formula will be changed to `leaderworkerset.sigs.k8s.io/subgroup-index = workerIndex % subGroupSize` , the same way as `TPU_WORKER_ID` above.

 ### Test Plan

 <!--